Instructional Leadership Toolkit: Science Strand

 Day 1 of the workshop participants will deepen their understanding of NGSS through examining its layout and a particular set of performance expectations, disciplinary core ideas, and crosscutting concepts.
 Participants will experience and reflect on science pedagogical practices which, when used skillfully in combination, move students to meet the selected standards.
 In particular, we’ll study the use of anchoring events, scientist meetings, science notebook writing, and model-based reasoning tools and consider ways to encourage their use in science classrooms.

-During the morning of Day 2, participants will observe one elementary and one middle school science classroom in action at Barre Town Middle and Elementary School and practice using a walk-through NGSS checklist as a tool to provide instructor feedback.
+During Day 2, participants will observe a elementary school science classroom in action in Barre Supervisory Union and practice using a walk-through NGSS checklist as a tool to provide instructor feedback.
 After reflecting on the observations of teachers’ use of instructional practices and articulating that feedback to the teachers involved, participants will explore modifications and improvements to the checklist based on their individual school culture’s needs.
 Through this workshop, participants will become more informed observers and grow in their ability to provide specific and constructive feedback to teachers of science.

 About the Instructor

-Deanna Bailey - Deanna Bailey guides K-8 Next Generation Science Standards-focused professional development for teachers throughout VT.
-She is Assistant Project Manager for the Vermont Science Initiative, Science Curriculum Specialist for the Vermont Energy Education Program, and she consults to Barre Supervisory Union where she formerly served as K-8 science curriculum coordinator.
-Deanna holds a BA in Biology and Education from Dartmouth College and an MS in Science Education from Montana State University.
+Deanna Bailey – Deanna Bailey provides K-8 Next Generation Science Standards-focused professional development for teachers throughout VT.
+She is a Project Manager for the Vermont Science Initiative and consults to Barre Supervisory Union where she formerly served as K-8 science curriculum coordinator and coach.
+Deanna holds a BA in Biology and Education from Dartmouth College and a Master of Science in Science Education from Montana State University.